thimre/monitoring/openshift/README.md

 #### Openshift (OKD) 3.11 monitoring scripts written in Python 3
 ---
 The scripts communicate with the Openshift API using python's requests library.
+Their output is icinga / nagios compatible.

 *Summary of the scripts:*
 - __checkDeployments.py__ : Checks all deployments in the defined namespaces.
 It compares the total number of __ready pods__ targeted by a deployment, if it's not the same as the __desired__ number, exits with exit status 2 and outputs the name of the erroneous deployments.